doncandela/mgah/mgah.md

   (ompi5)$ mpirun -n 4 python mpi_hw.py
   TODO this worked but could specify more than 6 tasks not sure how that works
   ```

+- TODO Random notes from trying things 2/24/25:

+  - Running as above on Unity could specify more tasks than nodes, also mpi_hw reported using Intel MPI, also mpirun command seemed to be the Intel command (didn't accept OpenMPI mpirun options)
+  - Switching from mpirun to srun, tasks were limited to number of nodes as expected (one when run as above, more than one if used salloc -n <n>).
+But mpi_hw still reported using Intel MPI.
+  - Running mpi_hw from container ompi5.sif (built on PC), mpi_hw reported OpenMPI.  mpirun apptainer exec acted funny in a different way - only allowed -n 2 even though had done salloc -n 3 (got two nodes but with three sockets, I think).  srun worked as expected (allowed up to -n 3)
+  - Upshot seems to be that at least for interactive running srun "makes more sense" than mpirun (doesn't mean is faster or even as fast).
+  - Next should test what happens with sbatch - does mpirun still act strangely (allow more tasks than #SBATCH -n ?)
+Doe srun still behave more understandably?
+Does mpi_hw still report Intel MPI when run outside of container?
+  - Should also compare osu_bw speeds between srun and mpirun.
+  - There are extensive online discussions of using srun vs mpirun, can see no clear conclusion.
+  - srun is a slurm command, not available on PC following PC instructions in part I (but apparently apt can install, not clear I want to do that).  on PCs mpirun does seem to be the OpenMPI version -- accepts options like --display BINDINGS -- and does behave "normally" i.e. refuses to run more tasks than cores.

 - **A batch job using a MPI.**